Zak-hc/zak-hc/README.md

-- 🔭 I’m currently working on [python project](https://github.com/Zak-hc/alx-higher_level_programming) && (https://github.com/Zak-hc/Africanjobhub.com
+- 🔭 I’m currently working on my Self
-.com )

-- 🌱 I’m currently learning **prog Alx-SE && prog Economic Analysis and Modeling**
+- 🌱 I’m currently learning and working on **Economic Analysis and Modeling**

-- 👯 I’m looking to collaborate on (CREDIT SCORING APP)
+- 👯 I’m looking to collaborate on Real Time APP for **Economic Modeling**

 - 🤝 I’m looking for help in Dev